thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 The Arm Confidential Compute Architecture (CCA) is series of hardware and software innovations that enhance Arm’s support for Confidential Computing for large, compute-intensive workloads.
-Devices that implement CCA can produce attestation tokens as described in this memo, which are the basis trustworthiness assessment of the Confidential Compute environment.
+Devices that implement CCA can produce attestation tokens as described in this memo, which are the basis for trustworthiness assessment of the Confidential Compute environment.
 This document specifies the CCA attestation token structure and semantics.